 Broccoli (6.64g of carbs per 100g)

 Broccoli has a wide range of benefits, including decreasing insulin resistance in type 2 diabetes, and even protecting us against cancer.
-Broccoli is slightly higher in carbs than others at the top end of this list, but this is offset by its superb nutritional value.
+Broccoli is one of the slightly higher vegetables low in carbs on this list, but this is offset by its superb nutritional value.

 Radicchio (4.5g of carbs per 100g)